 Team Care Advantage | Diagnostic Tools | Treatment Options | Research and Innovation | For More Information

-Tremors.
-Stiff muscles.
-Slow movement.
-Difficulties with walking or balance.
-These symptoms are often telltale signs of Parkinson’s disease, a condition that afflicts two percent of individuals during their lifetime, and about one million Americans presently.
+Tremor, stiffness, slowness of movement, difficulty with walking and balance problems: these symptoms can be signs of Parkinson’s disease, a progressive neurological condition that affects 2 percent of individuals during their lifetime, and approximately one million Americans presently.

-The NorthShore Neurological Institute is a recognized leader in the treatment of Parkinson’s disease (PD) and Parkinson’s-related conditions as well as other movement disorders such as tremors, dystonia, chorea, tics, hemifacial spasm and spasticity.
-Our specialists thoroughly understand the intricacies of PD and other movement disorders, providing comprehensive, compassionate care that addresses not only the disease, but the whole person.
+The NorthShore Neurological Institute is a recognized leader in the treatment of movement disorders including Parkinson’s disease (PD), as well as other movement disorders such as essential tremor, dystonia, Huntington’s disease, tics, hemifacial spasm, ataxia and spasticity.
+Our movement disorder specialists are familiar with the diagnosis of these diseases and provide comprehensive, compassionate care that addresses not only the symptoms of the disease but also the individual.

 Team Care Advantage

-Our multidisciplinary movement disorders team takes a comprehensive approach to diagnosing and treating Parkinson’s and related conditions.
+Our multidisciplinary movement disorders team takes a comprehensive approach to diagnosing and treating Parkinson’s disease and other movement disorders.
 Our experts include fellowship-trained neurologists, neurosurgeons, physiatrists (who work closely with physical and occupational therapists), neurophysiologists and neuropsychologists.
-Dedicated nurse clinicians and a physician assistant are also critical members of the team, serving as a continuous resource and as the point of contact for patients and their families.
+Dedicated nurse clinicians and a physician assistant are important members of the team, serving as a continuous resource and as the point of contact for patients and their families.

-At NorthShore, we are innovators in the use of electronic medical records to gather information that carefully measures disease severity and progression over time.
-This data collection allows us to define best practices and record and relay important details of patient care for the benefit of doctor-to-doctor and doctor-to-patient communication.
+At NorthShore, we are innovators in the use of the electronic medical record to obtain information that carefully assesses the severity and progression of Parkinson's disease over time.
+The collection and analysis of this information allows us to define the best practices to treat these complex diseases, improve patient care and doctor-to-doctor and doctor-to-patient communication.

 Leaders in Research and Innovation

 Neurological Institute movement disorders specialists are international leaders in research and innovation.
-Our clinician investigators and their research teams have received more than $20 million in funding support, including from the National Institutes of Health and the Michael J. Fox Foundation.
+Our clinician investigators and their research teams have received funding support from the National Institutes of Health and the Michael J. Fox Foundation.
 We aim to develop methods to predict, prevent and halt the progression of Parkinson’s disease.
 Enrollment in our studies is ongoing.

-We also lead the Genetic Epidemiology of Parkinson’s Disease (GEO-PD) Consortium.
-GEO-PD includes investigators from 57 sites from 29 countries and 6 continents who share DNA and data for 38,686 PD cases and 34,871 control subjects.
-Their genetic discoveries have contributed to the development of new methods to treat Parkinson’s disease.
+We lead a consortium of a number of other neurology departments in universities and health systems in the country (Neurology Best Practices Research Network, NBPRN) that uses electronic medical record documentation that we have developed to help standardize neurological care to accurately assess clinical outcomes and develop best practices to treat Parkinson’s disease and other neurological disorders.
+We also participate in the Genetic Epidemiology of Parkinson’s Disease (GEO-PD) Consortium that includes investigators from 57 sites from 29 countries and 6 continents who share DNA and data for more than 38,000 Parkinson’s disease cases and 35,000 control subjects.
+Their genetic discoveries have contributed to the development of new methods to treat Parkinson’s disease and in advancing the knowledge of the disease causes.

 For More Information